ArchipelagoMW/Archipelago/README.md

 Select item filling algorithm.

 ### Regular (Default)
-The ordinary VT algorithm.
+The ordinary VT v8.21 algorithm.
+As unbiased as possible, but may lead to distributions that seem a bit wonky (high likelyhood of ice rod in Turtle Rock, for instance)

 ### Flood
 Pushes out items starting from Link's House and is slightly biased to placing progression items with less restrictions.

 ```
---shuffle [{default,simple,restricted,full,madness,dungeonsfull,dungeonssimple}]
+--shuffle [{default,simple,restricted,full,madness,insanity,dungeonsfull,dungeonssimple}]
 ```

 Select Entrance Shuffling Algorithm.

 ### Default

 Is the Vanilla layout.

+### Simple

-Simple shuffles Dungeon Entrances/Exits between each other and keeps all 4-entrance dungeons confined to one location.
-All caves outside of death mountain are shuffled in pairs.
+Shuffles Dungeon Entrances/Exits between each other and keeps all 4-entrance dungeons confined to one location.
+Outside Light World Death Mountain, interiors are shuffled but still connect the same points on the overworld.
+On Death Mountain, entrances are connected more freely.

 ### Full (Default)